zxunge/FreePictureSplitter/docs/en/build.md

 # Building FreePictureSplitter from Source

 > [!NOTE]
-> The 1.x and 2.x versions need wxWidgets, while the incoming 3.x and later versions need Qt 5+.
+> The 1.x and 2.x versions need wxWidgets, while the 3.x and later versions need Qt 5+.
 > The build docs included in the main branch and the tarballs(version >= 3.0.0) are for building with Qt specifically.

 ## Windows